A simple symmetric exclusion process driven by an asymmetric tracer particle: Profile in the environment process

 \section{Profile in the environment process}

-As a consequence of Theorem~\ref{thm:dens-formula}, we can obtain the density profile as seen from the tracer particle.
-Recall that $\averr{\cdot}_{L,n}$ denotes the expectation in the environment process.
-Since all positions will be measured relative to the tracer particle, the position of the tracer particle is irrelevant and therefore contributes an overall factor of $L$.
-By \eqref{pf-rpf-relation}, the normalisation factor for $\averr {\cdot}_{L,n}$ then becomes $\rpf L{n+1}pq$.
+In this section, we obtain the density profile as seen from the tracer particle, first for the finite system and then in the thermodynamic limit.
+We begin with the proof of Theorem~\ref{thm:dens-from-test} building on the results in the previous section.
+Recall from Section~\ref{sec:def} that $\averr{\cdot}_{L,n}$ denotes the expectation in the environment process.
+Since all positions will be measured relative to the tracer particle, the position of the tracer particle is arbitrary and can be chosen to be $0$.
+Throughout this section, we will label the positions from $0$ to $L-1$.